-A copy of the separately issued financial statements for the benefit plans and the trust funds may be obtained by writing to the South Carolina Public Employee Benefit Authority - Insurance Benefits Division, P.O.
-Box 11960, Columbia, South Carolina 29211-1960.
+A copy of the separately issued financial statements for the benefit plans and the trust funds may be obtained by writing PEBA, 202 Arbor Lake Drive, Columbia, South Carolina 29223.

 NOTE 11.
 DEFERRED COMPENSATION PLANS:

 Several optional deferred compensation plans are available to State employees and employers of its political subdivisions.
 Certain employees of the Network have elected to participate.
 The multiple-employer plans, created under Internal Revenue Code Section 457, 401(k), and 403(b), are administered by third parties and are not included in the Comprehensive Annual Financial Report of the State of South Carolina.
 Compensation deferred under the plans is placed in trust for the contributing employee.